SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 #### Key-Value Pair Organization

-Frontmatter in markdown primarily utilizes key-value pairs to represent metadata.
-Each key represents an attribute, like the title or the author, and the value associated with it provides specific information related to that attribute.
+Frontmatter is metadata serialized into a plain text format primarily yaml but can also be toml, or json.
+In Frontmatter, each key represents an attribute, like the title or the author, and the value associated with it provides specific information related to that attribute.

 - **Keys** are always strings and should be descriptive enough to indicate the type of data they hold.
 - **Values** can be strings, numbers, dates, or even arrays, depending on the data you're representing.